Jane Irungu, Ph.D

 Executive Director, Southwest Center for Human Relations Studies

-Prior to joining the University of Oregon, Irungu worked at the University of Kansas for twelve years in many different capacities, such as associate director for the federally funded Title VI Kansas African Studies Center; program director with the Office of International Programs; Outreach and Foreign Languages coordinator; and lecturer in the Department of African and African American Studies.
-Irungu received her Ph.D. in Higher Education Administration and Policy Studies with minors in African Studies and Women and Gender Studies in 2010, and a Masters in Higher Education Administration in 2000, both from the University of Kansas.
-She received her Bachelors in Education in 1986, with majors in KiSwahili, Philosophy and Religious Studies from Kenyatta University in Nairobi, Kenya, where she was a high school teacher and eventually principal.
+Prior to joining the UO, Irungu worked at the University of Kansas for twelve years in many different capacities: Associate Director for the federally funded Title VI Kansas African Studies Center; Program Director with the Office of International Programs; Outreach and Foreign Languages Coordinator, and Lecturer in the Department of African and African American Studies.
+Irungu received her Ph.D. and Master's degrees in Higher Education Administration and Policy Studies, Graduate Certificates in African Studies, and Women and Gender Studies from the University of Kansas.
+She received her Bachelor's in Education in with majors in Kiswahili, Philosophy and Religious Studies from Kenyatta University in Nairobi, Kenya, where she was a high school teacher and eventually principal.
 She migrated to the U.S. in 1997.

 Prior to joining the Southwest Center, Justin served in the United States military as a highly decorated Weather Forecaster for the Air Force Air National Guard.